Skip to main content

 4. Define the operating model

 While it’s tempting to simply lift and shift spreadsheets, copying and pasting into FP&A tools, it would be wise to avoid doing this before you review surrounding processes.
 Identify the processes and integration touchpoints that the FP&A platform will support, then consider how they need to change.
-Importantly, also consider the organizational construct needed to deliver the processes as well as the time and capabilities that would be required from the team.
+Importantly, also consider the organisational construct required to deliver the processes as well as the time and capabilities that would be required from the team.

 5. Reconsider business performance measures